 - Just enough information to get us back together

-Things you need to discuss with your older kids when you go out.
+Things you need to discuss with your young adults.
+Travel with teens

 - Imagine what it will be like